-Considering the piles of cases pending in the courts of Bangladesh, the need of arbitration lawyer in Bangladesh is an absolute necessity and it seems obvious that people are looking for an alternative venue for dispute resolution.
-Commercial enterprises, especially, cannot afford to lose time and money behind litigation and as such often they resort to alternative dispute resolution methods, in most cases they opt for arbitration.
+Considering the piles of cases pending in the courts of Bangladesh, the need of an arbitrator or arbitration lawyer in Bangladesh is an absolute necessity and it seems obvious that people are looking for an alternative venue for dispute resolution.
+Rightly so, the commercial enterprises, especially, cannot afford to lose time and money behind litigation and as such often they resort to alternative dispute resolution methods through hiring and arbitrator in Bangladesh, in most cases they opt for arbitration.

 Bangladesh Arbitration Act 2001 is effective from 10th April 2001.
 The birth of this Act was a significant legislative step as it was created majorly to enhance foreign investment and export trade in Bangladesh.

 FM Associates has the best arbitration lawyers in Bangladesh.
 In arbitration, the parties in dispute seek redress from neutral third party/parties, known as arbitrator(s) and the concerned parties; by means of agreement they agree to the fact that whatever award is provided by the arbitrator(s) shall be final and binding on them.

 Get an appointment with our legal team, check here.

 What are the Advantages of Hiring and Arbitrator in Bangladesh and Opting for Arbitration for Dispute Resolution

 The process of arbitration is little bit similar with Court System.
 Likewise Court, there is also a judge in arbitration process, who is regarded as arbitrator.
 However, arbitrator is a neutral third person selected by the both parties, who is mainly accountable for resolving the dispute between the parties.
 The arbitrator gives the decision in regards to the disputed matter after hearing the claims and scrutinizing the supporting documents.
 The involving parties can raise their claim by themselves or may appoint an expert in this field to avoid unwanted detriment in the process.